jadecobra/python_tdd_exercises/source/data_structures/none.rst

     def test_is_none_a_boolean(self):
         self.assertIsNone(False)

-  and the terminal responds with :ref:`AssertionError`
+  and the terminal shows :ref:`AssertionError`

   .. code-block:: python